jamerrq/wks-typescript/client/readme.md

 - [X] Create a new (random) user
 - [X] Fetch all users from the database
 - [X] Delete a user
+- [ ] Fetch mock data from an external API and save it to the database
 - [ ] Edit an existing user
 - [ ] Create a new user from a form
 - [ ] Reset the database